 Instructions

-- Place the chicken, onion, carrots, garlic, parmesan rind (if using), tomatoes, broth, Italian seasoning, basil, red pepper flakes, salt and pepper into the bowl a slow cooker or crockpot and stir to combine*.
+- Start the Soup in the Crock Pot: Place the died chicken, onion, carrots, garlic, parmesan rind (if using), tomatoes, broth, Italian seasoning, basil, red pepper flakes, salt, and pepper into the bowl a slow cooker or crockpot.
+Use a wooden kitchen spoon and give everything a good stir to thoroughly combine the ingredients.

-- Add the evaporated milk, white beans and cornstarch (dissolved in water) to the slow cooker.
-Stir well to combine.
-Cover and cook on HIGH for an additional 30 minutes, or until the soup is slightly thickened.
+- Add Evaporated Milk, White Beans, and Cornstarch Slurry: Uncover the slow cooker and pour in the evaporated milk, white beans and cornstarch (dissolved in water) to the slow cooker.
+Use a wooden spoon and stir well to thoroughly combine all the ingredients.
+Cover the crockpot and cook on HIGH for 30 minutes, or until the soup is slightly thickened.

 Video